Petals of Blood: Reception

-During the 1980s the novel was adapted by Mary Benson into a two-hour-long radio play starring Joe Marcel by BBC Radio 3.
+During the 1980s the novel was adapted by Mary Benson into a two-hour-long radio play starring Joe Marcell by BBC Radio 3.

-Ngugi was criticised however for his stylistic form in Petals of Blood.
+Ngũgĩ was criticised, however, for his stylistic form in Petals of Blood.
 It was suggested that the social realism of the novel did not accurately represent or complement the socialist ideals put forth.
-John Updike suggested that Ngugi's desire to permeate the plot with political ideas detracts from his writing.
+John Updike suggested that Ngũgĩ's desire to permeate the plot with political ideas detracts from his writing.
 The novel's plot was also deemed to be "rambling" as well as being too short, or too much curtailed.